AttilioProvenzano/goma-engine/README.md

 This is a learning project, meant for experimenting with graphics techniques.
 It currently lacks most basic features of a full-fledged engine, so it should not be used for anything resembling production! :stuck_out_tongue:

-The current plan is to add more features along the way, but I won't be developing/supporting continuously.
+The current plan is to add more features along the way, but I won't be developing/supporting it continuously.
 If you like the project and would like to contribute, issues/PRs are very welcome! :)

 ![Helmet screenshot](https://user-images.githubusercontent.com/14922868/56866395-e5288080-69d8-11e9-884a-3a3ce0f8e88a.jpg)